ferricoxide/priv-repo-rpm-builder/README.md

 Systems with the requisite RPMs installed can then fetch from local/private yum repository-mirrors as though they were fetching packages from their Internet-hosted/public analogues.

+## Testing

+### TravisCI

+This project includes a `.travis.yml` file.
+Any time a commit &ndash; or group of commits &ndash; is pushed to GitHub, a test-job will be kicked off within the TravisCI service.
+This job:

+1. Launches a build-host within TravisCI's environment
+1. Installs and enables the Docker service
+1. Downloads the GitHub project's contents to the build-host
+1. Starts a CentOS 7 container from DockerHub, mapping the project contents into the container
+1. Iterates over the various spec-files, and attempting to build throw-away RPMs

+If RPMs are able to be created from each of the iterated spec-files, the test will return green.
+Failure to build from any given spec-file should cause the job to fail at the first-encountered build-error.

 ## Usage

 This project's file-layout is designed to foster the creation of RPMs.
 All RPM-related files are stored under the `<PROJECT_ROOT>/rpmbuild` directory-tree.
 The simplest method for creating RPMs is to do something like: